 Dating profiles can be daunting to write.
 Believe me, I know.
-I didn’t have a clue about how to write a dating profile when I started on eHarmony.com several years ago.
+I didn’t have a clue about how to write a dating profile when I started on eHarmony.com back in my 20’s.

-So, what are the best steps for men on how to write a dating profile?
+What are the best steps for men in writing a dating profile?

 1. Be Brutally Honest With Yourself.

 2. Have A Positive Mindset For Online Dating.

 3. Organize Your Life Story.

 5. Tease, Tease, Tease.